brianac02/brianac02.github.io/README.md

 The artifact was significantly improved through these enhancements.
 The rendering logic is now more modular, the configuration of scene objects is clearer, the camera and callback behavior are better encapsulated, and the project handles several types of failures more safely than before.
 In terms of course outcomes, this artifact most strongly supports designing and evaluating computing solutions, using well-founded techniques and tools to implement computer solutions, and developing a security-minded and defensive approach to software design.
 It also partially supports the communication outcome through the way I documented, analyzed, and justified the enhancement process in my ePortfolio.
 The outcome I feel is least directly represented in the artifact itself is the one related to building collaborative environments for diverse audiences, since this was primarily an individual technical project.
 Even so, presenting the artifact in a professional ePortfolio and explaining the reasoning behind the enhancements helps connect it to that broader outcome as well.

-## Artifact Three: Java-based Weight Tracker App for Android, CS360
+## Artifact Three: Databases - Java-based Weight Tracker App for Android, CS360

 [View Artifact Three](https://github.com/brianac02/SNHU-CS360)